scalawithcats/scala-with-cats/src/pages/monads/id.md

 What interesting discoveries do you uncover about the implementation?

 <div class="solution">
-Let's start by defining the method headers:
+Let's start by defining the method signatures:

 ```tut:book:silent
 import cats.Id